 You'll also need to check whether your utility bills are issued monthly, quarterly or annually.

-If they're issued annually then you'll simply need to divide the total kw/h by 12 to get your average monthly gas and/or electricity usage.
+If they're issued annually then you'll simply need to divide the total kw/h by 12 to get your average monthly gas and electricity usage.

 If your bills are issued quarterly you'll need to divide the total by 3 to get your average monthly usage.

-And, if your gas bills are issued monthly, you'll need to add together total usage figures for several months and then divide this by the number of months included.
+If your gas bills are issued monthly, you'll need to add together total usage figures for several months to make sure your figures aren't skewed by an unusual month (like a very cold one where you use your heating more than usual).
+You can then divide this by the number of months included.